magnacore/Productivity-Tools/Linux/Formatting-Checklist/ViperMX.md

 /lib/x86_64-linux-gnu/libc.so.6: version `GLIBC_2.34' not found (required by ./nms)` for nms and dragon ueberzug, which was installed using "make install"

+zoxide version is too old
+greenclip demon is hardcoded to manuj

 =====================================================================

 # APT